-A St. Louis-based real estate and home services startup focused on keeping seniors living in their homes longer is expanding to its first market beyond the region.
+A St. Louis-based residential real estate and services startup focused on keeping seniors living in their homes longer is expanding to its first market beyond the region.
 The startup, Truehold, says it is establishing operations in Kansas City.
 Truehold’s expanded footprint comes after it launched its business model in July 2021 in St. Louis.
 “For many older adults, home is where their heart is, filled with happy memories.
 We’re committed to responsibly serving them,” founder and CEO Brian Hardecker said.
 “We’re excited to offer a long-term, trusted service that gives peace of mind for older Kansas Citians and their families.”

 Truehold, a residential real estate and services business, is expanding to the Kansas City area after its successful launch in St. Louis in 2021.
 A St. Louis-based private company, Truehold has developed an innovative housing option called a sale-leaseback that gives older adults the ability to stay in their homes and retain their independence while gaining full access to their home equity.
-Truehold’s model is simple: They buy the home at 100% of its value, and the homeowners stay as renters for as long as they’d like.
-In contrast to a complicated reverse mortgage, Truehold’s sale-leaseback unlocks twice as much cash, is debt-free and covers hassles of homeownership like property maintenance, taxes and insurance.
+Truehold’s model is simple: They buy the home at all of its value, and the homeowners stay as renters for as long as they’d like.
+In contrast to a complicated reverse mortgage, Truehold’s sale-leaseback unlocks twice as much cash, is debt-free and covers hassles of homeownership like major property repairs, taxes and insurance.

-Attorney-CPA Joe Cordell and co-host Jill Enders are joined by Gretchen Kingma, general manager for Truehold, a real estate and home services company that caters to seniors with its sale-leaseback program, to discuss how to use your home’s equity to benefit retirement.
+Attorney-CPA Joe Cordell and co-host Jill Enders are joined by Gretchen Kingma, general manager for Truehold, a residential real estate and services company that caters to seniors with its sale-leaseback program, to discuss how to use your home’s equity to benefit retirement.
 Ms. Kingma discusses the background and growth of Truehold and how the program works, how it differs from a reverse mortgage, the main concerns her clients have when considering this option, whether she advises her clients to get renter’s insurance, future plans for the company, and more.